Breast Lift Patient Story

-Laura had always disliked her saggy, long boobs and finally decided to have a mastopexy or breast lift with Dr Patrick Briggs, Specialist Plastic and Cosmetic Surgeon in WA.
+Laura had always disliked her saggy, long boobs and finally decided to have a mastopexy or breast lift with Dr Patrick Briggs, Specialist Plastic Surgeon now in Melbourne VIC with Coco Ruby Plastic Surgery.
 Laura’s only regret was that she didn’t have the surgery sooner.
 Laura shared her story with us and reminds us why breasts are an important part of every woman’s body and psyche.

 Laura says she wasn’t happy with her breasts from a young age.
 “They have always been saggy, no fullness and an odd shape.
 In my eyes I had ‘long boobs’ and back when I was a teen, to deal with that was a big thing.
 I’d buy push-up bra after push-up bra only to wear a coat or jumper over my clothes to hide them because I just hated them.”